dgileadi/zepto-page-transitions/README.md

 ## Navigation ##

 Any link can have a `transition` and/or `direction="reverse"` attribute (each of these can also be prefixed by `data-`).
 Forms may also have these attributes.
 Other elements like buttons can also trigger page transitions and have the above attributes; just add a `data-href` attribute to them.

-Use the `data-rel="back"` attribute to navigate backwards using the browser history; any associated transitions will play in reverse.
+Use the `data-rel="back"` attribute to navigate backwards using the browser history.
+You can also use javascript, e.g. `history.back()`.
+Either of these methods (or the browser's back button) will cause the previous transition to play in reverse.
+The scroll location of the page you're navigating back to is also preserved.

 Any link that has a `rel="external"` attribute will be excluded from using page transitions.
 Likewise any link or form that has a `data-ajax="false"` or a `target` attribute will also be excluded.

 You can link to HTML files that are not in the same level as the original HTML file, e.g. `href="path/with/slashes.html"`.
 However this support is provided by replacing links in the loaded HTML and consequently may be slow and incomplete.
 Avoid using multiple levels of pages when possible.

-The browser's back button is supported, and plays the transition in reverse.
-It also remembers the scroll location of the page you're navigating back to.
-You can simulate the back button via javascript in the normal way: `history.back()`.

 You can load pages programmatically, as demonstrated in the programmatic example: